-If you have ever been convicted of a crime: There are several factors which may influence whether or not you're able to enter Canada.
-These factors include but are not limited to: the severity of the offence, and the time that has passed since the offence occurred.
-All factors regarding criminal convictions remains at the discretion of the CBSA officer in accordance with Canadian Law.
+If you have ever been convicted of a crime: There are several factors that may influence whether or not you're able to enter Canada.
+These factors include but are not limited to: the severity of the offense and the time that has passed since the offense occurred.
+All factors regarding criminal convictions remain at the discretion of the CBSA officer in accordance with Canadian Law.

-Please be aware that any offence, including misdemeanours such as DUI convictions, can make you criminally inadmissible to Canada.
-Make sure that before planning your trip to Sunset Country that you sort out the details of any criminal offences you've incurred so that you will be able to enter the Country
+Please be aware that any offense, including misdemeanors such as DUI convictions, can make you criminally inadmissible to Canada.
+Make sure that before planning your trip to Sunset Country that you sort out the details of any criminal offenses you've incurred so that you will be able to enter the Country

 Follow the links below to determine your eligibility for crossing the border as well as to view steps you can take to expunge certain criminal convictions.